dbachelder/CreditCardEntry/README.md

  - added callback when data entry is complete and card is valid
  - optionally specify helper text color in XML attrs

+###4/8/2015
+ - Always return CreditCard object when requested even when invalid

 # Introduction

 This library provides an elegant form for credit card entry that can be easily added to a activity or fragment.
 Regex is used to validate credit card types and a Luhn check is performed on the card numbers.
 This form was inspired by the credit entry UI on Square.